frameworklori/lori-powernet-stc/docs/index.md

 ****All rights reserved.
 Redistribution or modification without permission is not allowed.****

-This document is an official component of the LORI Framework.
-Unauthorized editing or content injection is strictly prohibited.
-Public access is granted for reading and referencing only.
+This document is a protected and reviewed component of the LORI Framework.
+Public access is granted for transparency, but all edit permissions are restricted.
+Unauthorized changes are prohibited under the project’s ethical governance protocol.